abgox/PSCompletions/README.md

 ### About completion menu

-- In addition to the language's built-in completion menu, `PSCompletions` module also provides a better completion menu.
+- In addition to the language's built-in completion menu, `PSCompletions` module also provides a more powerful completion menu.

   - Setting: `psc menu config enable_menu 1` (Default: `1`)